Razg93/Razg93/README.md

 - 👋 Hi, my name is Raz Gilad.
-I'm an electronic engineer specializaing in robotics and image proccessing.
+I'm an electronic engineer specializing in robotics and image proccessing.
 - 👀 I’m interested in computer vision, robotics, image processing, AI models and communication.
 - 🌱 I currently work at Intel in the UX team as part of the WiFi and Bluetooth validation group.